shidel/FDI/README.md

                     continue will be also displayed at some points during the installation process.

+        FDITEMP.BAT Responsible for creation of TEMP directory that is used during the installation process.

         FDIPKG.BAT  Actual package installer. %1 is package name like "appendx".
                     It is run from the new freedos installation directory
                     %FTARGET% (probably "C:\FDOS") set errorlevel to 0 for